Teaching Children Generosity: Getting and Giving During the Holidays

 One way to help children understand the importance of giving and gratitude during the holiday season is to teach them about moderation whenever possible.

 - Actively teach your children as they mature that media advertising is trying to shape our thinking to want more and more.

-- As a family, model restraint and sharing with the less fortunate through local programs to aid the impoverished and homeless here and in other countries.
+- As a family, model restraint and sharing with others through programs here and in other countries.
 If you don’t have a favorite charitable organization, consider The Bright Horizons Foundation for Children.
 The Bright Spaces program creates play spaces for children who live in homeless shelters.

 Teaching Kids to Give Back during the Holidays

-"Its better to give than to receive" is an old adage that weve all heard.
+"Its better to give than to receive" is an old adage that we’ve all heard.
 A study by the American Psychological Association suggests that giving to others increases life expectancy by at least 5 years.
 A stretch?
 Maybe.
 But if you and your child shovel the snow from your elderly neighbors sidewalk this winter, you may be doing yourself, your child, and your neighbor a favor.
-We can start with the very small and teach our children about giving to others in need.
-Young children can learn to give back during the holiday season by giving a kind word, offering a smile, sharing a toy, drawing a picture, writing or dictating a note, or comforting a friend or family member.
-And as they grow, so will their generosity.

 Here are some additional family giving ideas for helping and giving to others that you can do with your child during the holiday season and at any time of the year:

-- "Adopt" a senior citizen and help him or her with necessary chores or visit an elder care home.
+- "Adopt" a senior citizen and help them with necessary chores or visit an elder care home.